7 Science-backed Reasons Running Makes You a Better Mom

 Your running shows your kids how to live healthy.

 Our kids mirror what we do.
-And what better way to show them how to live healthy and take care of the only body we will ever have then to run, eat well, prioritize sleep, and overall make good health choices?
+And what better way to show them how to live healthy and take care of the only body we will ever have than to run, eat well, prioritize sleep, and overall make good health choices?

 Running is a lifestyle.
 To reap the benefits, you have to treat your body well.
 By doing that, you are showing your kids what it means to be healthy.
-And what more do we want for our kids then for them to be healthy (& be better listeners…)?
+And what more do we want for our kids than for them to be healthy (& be better listeners…)?

 Then, there are a host of mental health benefits for kids from exercise: Some of the psychosocial health benefits of running in children include: